 - Have your child’s teacher walk your child on the expected route, from one room to another, and let them know the subjects for each room.
 (This is key for children in the upper grades since they usually change classes)

-Insider tip: To help lessen your child’s anxiety about navigating a new environment and routine, take pictures of critical locations of the school, such as the pick-up/drop-off area, classroom, restroom(s), cafeteria, library, recess area, office, and any other spaces your child will be expected to frequent.
+Here’s a tip: Ask if it’s okay to take pictures of critical locations of the school such as the pick-up/drop-off area, classroom, restroom(s), cafeteria, library, recess area, office, and any other spaces your child will be expected to frequent to help lessen your child’s anxiety about navigating a new environment.

-If your child is expected to use a locker, it’s helpful to explain, model, and practice opening and closing a combination lock/keyed lock.
+If your child is expected to use a locker, it can be helpful to explain and model opening and closing a combination lock/keyed lock.
 Let your child know what items are typically stored inside a school locker.
-It may help to make a list of necessary items for each class/event and tape it to the inside of the locker.
 Your child may enjoy helping compile the list, and adding content such as corresponding pictures of staff, books, etc.

 - Talk to the speech therapist, occupational therapist, behavior analyst, and other team members to introduce yourself and your child, and to discuss information you or they need to know.

 - Ask for information about your child’s bus transportation including pick-up and drop-off times and locations.

 Stay organized and ask for help if you need it

 Keep all your child’s special education documents in one location so you can find what you need at any moment.
 Many parents use binders to organize paperwork, such as IEPs, behavior plans, consent forms, any written communications or meeting notes, and other critical information.

 Keeping everything together and organized will help you be better equipped to address it with the school.

 If you’re in need of support, consider asking a friend or family member to join you during meetings.
 Having someone else available to provide another set of ears or to take meeting notes can be an immeasurable help.